HerringtonDarkholme/vue-compiler/README.md

 The design targets at three different levels of developers in Vue ecosystem:

-* Application user: every Vue developers who write component and application code.
+* Lib/App creator: every Vue developers who write component library or application code.
-* Platform developer: devs who write compiler implementation for DOM/SSR/Native platform.
+* Platform developer: Devs who write compiler implementation for DOM/SSR/Native platform.
-* Library author: Vue core lib author a.k.a Evan.
+* Framework author: Vue core lib author a.k.a Evan.

-The core library targets multiple platforms and can be extended to support more.
+The core framework targets multiple platforms and can be extended to support more.
-Core library components span all platforms and are hardwired to the core lib runtime.
+Core framework components span all platforms and are hardwired to the core lib runtime.

 Platforms are usually DOM or SSR environment.
 Hosts are browser and node, respectively.
 Developing a platform needs to write code for both vue-compiler and vue-runtime.
 Optionally platform developer can write code in host, e.g. in hybrid app or mini-program.

-And finally end users can write business code and application components targeted to certain platforms.
+And finally lib or app creators can write component library, business code or application components targeted to certain platforms.

 The compilation has several phases:
-* Scan (output: Tokens): Hardwired in the compiler at library level.
+* Scan (output: Tokens): Hardwired in the compiler at framework level.
-* Parse (output: template AST): Hardwired in the compiler at library level.
+* Parse (output: template AST): Hardwired in the compiler at framework level.
 * intermediate representation: Customizable for platform developers with sensible default.
 * transformation/optimization pass: Customizable with default by using generic/traits.
 * output generation: Customizable with default.